 Sgt Ryan said the detective said if he was to “do it all again”, that he would “do some things differently”, although he did not elaborate on his comment.

-David Fox, Det Supt Fox’s son, told the inquest that the trial was “hard for him”, and that he was seeing “his lads” – a reference to his Garda colleagues – being “torn apart”, and “there was nothing he could do about it”.
+David Fox, Det Supt Fox’s son, told the inquest that the trial was “hard” for his father who was seeing “his lads” – a reference to his Garda colleagues – being “torn apart”, and “there was nothing he could do about it”.
+He said his father was working a lot hours at Ballymun Garda station before his death.

 Fr Sean Donohoe, the detective’s brother-in-law, told the inquest that on the night of Det Supt Fox’s death, the garda’s father Dessie confronted an assistant commissioner who called to the Fox household, asking: “Why didn’t you mind my son?”

-Several family members testified that Det Supt Fox never seemed like the kind of person that would take his own life.
+Several family members testified that Det Supt Fox showed no signs that he might harm himself, and that he had been involved in high-profile cases before and “always handled things”.
 The court also heard how Det Supt Fox was a “perfectionist” who was passionate about his work and “getting justice for victims”.

-Det Supt Fox left behind notes, including for his wife and children and Fr Donohoe, the inquest heard.
-Coroner Dr Myra Cullinane said she would refer to these notes during the inquest, and was of a mind to “open in court” one of the notes.
+Coroner Dr Myra Cullinane said she would refer to notes left behind by Det Supt Fox during the inquest, and was of a mind to “open in court” one of the notes.
 “It will represent what was going through the deceased’s mind [at his time of death],” she said.

 The inquest continues.